KiaSkretteberg/arven-navigation-controls/readme.md

 - IDE: VS Code
 - Technology: C
-- Hardware: Raspberry Pi Pico
+- Hardware: Raspberry Pi Pico W

 This repo is for the code to run on the Arven robot and handle navigation, including motor control.